ipsusu/ipsuShade/README.md

 <img width="50%" src="https://i.imgur.com/7BgsgWs.jpeg"></img>

-This is use to the use of FFKeepUI under ReShade, which is done by default with GPosingway.
+This is due to the use of FFKeepUI under ReShade, which is done by default with GPosingway.
 I don't particularly agree with this choice, due to this very reason.
 FFKeepUI is a GShade specific shader, and has these issues under ReShade.
 Instead, REST should be used to stop applying your filters to the base game's HUD and transparencies.

 **To fix this:**